AkshayKJ/Flight-book/README.md

 ## Description
 The program uses google flights information and collect the required information for the flights.
 The inputs are complete names of cities to be travelled.
 The GUI contains a list box that helps user in writing the correct name.
 The list box only shows the correct name, that cannot be selected from the list.
-The FULL NAMES ARE REQUIRED TO BE ENTERED MANNUALLY.
+The FULL NAMES ARE REQUIRED TO BE ENTERED MANUALLY.